koliseoapi/help/content/tickets/validation.md

 Tickets do not have to be printed to be recognized by the app, but you may need to adjust the brightness of the device displaying it.

 <aside class="note">
-Remember to open the application while online at least once before the event takes place so that the list of tickets can be downloaded.
+Remember to open the application while online at least once before the event takes place so that the application can download the list of tickets.
 </aside>

 ## What's next